ingerjm0/hifi-docs-review/04.script/06.avatar-scripts/docs.md

 To add an avatar script using the Package Model tools:
 1. Create a folder called `scripts` in the same location as your FBX file.
 2. Copy your avatar script into this new folder.
-3. In Interface, go to Edit > Package Model as .fst
+3. In Interface, go to **Edit > Package Model as .fst**
-4. For Script Directory, enter the path to the `scripts` folder you created above.
+4. For 'Script Directory', enter the path to the `scripts` folder you created above.

 To add an avatar script manually:
 1. Open the FST file for your avatar in the text editor of your choice.